GGiecold-zz/Density_Sampling/README.md

 * open a terminal emulator window to interact with the Shell (KDE's ``konsole`` or GNOME's ``terminal``);
 * enter the command: ``pip install Density_Sampling``

+This module has been tested on Fedora, OS X and Ubuntu and should work fine on any other member of the Unix-like family of operating systems.

 Usage
 -----